VasiliuIonela/Poject-ITF-OpenCart/README.md

 ->enter here the functional specifications cretaed in JIRA
 # 1 Testing section
 ## 1.1 Test Planning
+The Test Plan is designed to describe all details of testing for the X module from Orange HRM application.

+The plan identifies the items to be tested, the features to be testedm the types of testing to be performed, the personnel responsible for the testing, the resources and the schedule required to complete testing, and the risks associated with the plan
 ### 1.1.1 Roles asigned to the project and persons allocated
 ### 1.1.2 Entry criteria defined
 ### 1.1.4 Test scope